top of page

 This step matters.
 If your lath is loose, it can lift, flex, or create weird spots in the pour.
 You want it seated and locked down so the SLU and lath act like one reinforced layer.

-I use that stapler for a bunch of stuff, by the way.
-Hanging wire for floated walls, stapling lath, whatever.
+I use that staple gun for a bunch of stuff, by the way.
+Hanging wire for floated walls, stapling lath, cardboard shims, whatever.
 It’s one of those tools that pays for itself if you do this kind of work.

 Step 4: Find the High Spot and Calculate How Much SLU You Need

-You need to know how many bags you’re going to use before you start mixing.
+You need to know how many bags you’ll use before you start mixing.
 Because once you start, you don’t want to be halfway through a pour and realize you’re short.
-And you also don’t want to mix too much and overflow your dam or bury yourself.
+And you also don’t want to mix too much and overflow your dam.

 So here’s what I did.